MrModulus/MineAndSeek/README.md

   <br>*“I may have lost sight, but I still have vision.”*

   > **Active - Guide Me**
-  <br>Spawn a sentry Hawk in your location, capped at two Hawks.
-Hawks reveal nearby Hunters until destroyed, then heal all Survivors for 2 hearts.
+  <br>Spawn a sentry Hawk in your location,.
+Up to 2 can exist at a time, placing a third will remove the first, etc. Hawks reveal nearby Hunters within 8 blocks. then heal all Survivors for 2 hearts.
 (CD: 30s).
   <br>*“Please, be my eyes.”*

   > **Ultimate - The Overseer**
-  <br>Spawn an sentry Bear behind a random Hunter.
-The Bear has high health and prevents Hunters from using their abilities until killed or after 20 seconds.
+  <br>Spawn an Bear behind a random Hunter.
+The Bear has high health (20 hearts) and prevents Hunters from using their abilities until killed or until it despawns after 15s.
   <br>*“Guardian, stall them!”*

 </details>